College of Liberal Arts & Social Sciences > Academics > Modern Languages > Graduate Programs > German (MA)

 You’ll take three core courses and nine electives taught in either German or English.

-of German graduates were employed, continuing their education or pursuing other goals within six months of graduation.
+of Modern Language graduates were employed, continuing their education or pursuing other goals within six months of graduation.

 Modern Languages alumni hold positions in teaching, higher education, government, social work, health care, and business, among other industries.
 With a network of over 8,900 master’s-level graduates in Chicago and beyond, DePaul’s College of Liberal Arts and Social Sciences offers numerous opportunities to grow your professional and academic connections.